defgsus/QShadertoy/README.md

 Of these, 8 shaders either segfault somewhere in QOpenGLShaderProgram::link(), or the first occurence of glClear() blocks forever. ??

 334 shaders do not compile.
 This is probably more than on my regular Ubuntu14/QuadroK1000M/Firefox setup.
+Many shaders that do not compile use the `cond ? a += x : b += x` trick which seems to work in WebGL but fails in non-WebGL.

 ### List of supported things